Air of Authority - A History of RAF Organisation

 15 Oct 1973: Air Secretary

-He was shot down by a night fighter whilst flying Hudson I, P5147 on a diversionary raid as part of Bomber Command’s 1,000 Bomber raid against Bremen and taken prisoner.
-Spending the rest of the war in Stalag Luft III, he took part on the ‘Long March’ of 1945 when the Germans moved prisoners away from the advancing Russians.
+He was shot down by a night fighter whilst flying Hudson I, P5147 on a diversionary raid as part of Bomber Command’s 1,000 Bomber raid against Bremen, and was wounded forcing him to ditch the aircraft, but only him and the navigator survived.
+They managed to get into the aircraft dinghy and the following morning where washed ashore on a Dutch island and taken were prisoner.
+After recovering he spent the rest of the war in Stalag Luft III, were he served as 'Big S' in charge of camp security and later was appointed camp adjutant.
+On 28 January 1945, he began the ‘Long March’ when the Germans moved prisoners away from the advancing Russians.

 From 1977 until 1986, he was a member of the Regular Forces Employment Association and held both the Vice-Chairmanship (1977 - 80) and Chairmanship (1980 - 82).